-When a (Christian) church desires to become a state not only does it wish to intervene in governmental affairs but also curiously covet the very place the state cannot in principle occupy, though it would seem, at the outset, that the place (or anywhere near where it does not want the state to be in) may be the place where the church stands.
-Thus, quite perversely, the church desires itself.
-Curiously, however, the place after all may be a non-place – both church and state must leave the place untouched, unoccupied, without substance or essence, without rights, without an official address (no wonder, the separation is not binding, most of the time).
+When a (Christian) church desires to become a state, not only does it wish to intervene in governmental affairs, but also curiously covets the very place the state cannot in principle occupy.
+Curiously, that place may be a non-place – both church and state must leave the place untouched, unoccupied.
 As a non-place – in a parody of Agamben – that place cannot be sacrificed to the totality of juridical definition.
-Whether it can be killed is something we will have to resolve later.
-In virtue of this, the church does not know what it actually desires.
-It desires to become a state yet must not want to sacrifice that desire to resolution, speaking of which desire must also be forced to honor the non-place, the place of irresolution.
+The church desires to become a state by not sacrificing its desire for resolution, speaking of which desire must also honor the non-place, the place of irresolution.

 The church desires the separation of state and church.
 But its desire must also be sustained by the other’s desire, the state that it must in principle accuse of dishonoring the modern contract.
 There must be a mutual accusation so that, and here is the wonder of all, the non-place may finally acquire a legal status.
 On the part of the state, the non-place can now be incarcerated or killed as a last resort.